-Although people with dementia are especially prone to develop delirium, delirium can and does affect many seniors who don’t have an Alzheimer’s or other dementia diagnosis.
-Here are some facts that all caregivers of older adults should know:
+Although people with dementia are especially prone to develop delirium, delirium can and does affect many aging adults who don’t have Alzheimer’s or another dementia diagnosis.
+Here are some facts that all older adults and family caregivers should know:

 - Delirium is very common during hospitalization.
 Delirium can affect up to half of older patients in a hospital.
 Risk factors include having pre-existing dementia and undergoing surgery.
 Having had delirium in the past is also a strong risk factor.

 - Delirium is strongly associated with worse health outcomes.
 Short-term problems linked to delirium include falls and longer hospital stays.
 Longer-term consequences can include speeding up cognitive decline, and a higher chance of dying within the following year.